 The power of personality: increasing human connection at work

-There is a belief that seems to linger in many workplaces: that there are two versions of you.
+There is a belief that seems to linger in many workplaces: there are two versions of you.
 One is the ‘you’ who is relaxed and comfortable around friends and family, present on the weekends and in social settings.
 The other is ‘you’ in the office: the professional and sensible ‘you’.
 Some people believe that the personal version of ‘you’ has no place in the meeting room.
-That part of you must be left at the door.
+That part of you should remain at the door.
 After all, this is business!
 This thinking leads to a lack of connection and engagement between people.

-If you decide to bring your whole self to a meeting you can immediately increase your impact.
-During the 2020 lockdown, we have seen clients and colleagues on video in their homes, giving us a greater insight to their personality and bringing down the formal barriers we sometimes face at work.
-As an actor on stage and screen for 20 years, I had to learn to bring greater expression to my work to engage an audience.
+If you decide to bring your whole self to a meeting, you can immediately increase your impact.
+During the 2020 lockdown, we’ve seen clients and colleagues on video in their homes, giving us a greater insight into their personalities and bringing down the formal barriers we sometimes face at work.
+As an actor on stage and screen for 20 years, I learned to bring greater expression to my work to engage an audience.
 These skills apply equally well in business.
 You can change the delivery of your information to enhance your message in the following ways.

 People buy into you, not just your product or idea.
 There’s a reason you are in the room, so don’t be afraid to bring your own style to your message.
 The personal in ‘personality’ requires that you share something of yourself.
 At the start of any training day or call with new clients, I will always give a little background on who I am, my relevant experience and what value that brings to the interaction.
 This can allow greater connection through shared interests and values.
 It is worth making time to create a personal connection before the detailed discussions begin.

 The way we structure our information plays a huge role in how engaging and memorable it is.
-Most people are time-poor and so we feel that the best way to share information is as quickly as possible with no frills.
-It may be efficient but it doesn’t help anyone to stay interested in or remember your information.
+Most people are time-poor, so we feel the best way to share information is as quickly as possible with no frills.
+It may be efficient, but it doesn’t help anyone to stay interested in or remember your information.
 Instead, I recommend you try these three tips.

-- On a busy slide replace text with a relevant image.
-Images in presentations have been shown to be 550% more memorable than words.
+2 – On a busy slide, replace text with a relevant image.
+Images in presentations are 550% more memorable than words.
 They also allow you to control the speed of your information without people reading ahead instead of listening.
 If you need to have it written down, you can always provide it on a leave-behind document at the end.

-- Chunk your details into three main sections.
-You may have many things to say but the ‘Rule of 3’ helps us follow you on your journey and remember the details.
+3 – Chunk your details into three main sections.
+You may have many things to say, but the ‘Rule of 3’ helps us follow you on your journey and remember the details.